 At StringKing, we’ve always been dedicated to practicing inclusivity in every area of our business, promoting equity in our industry more broadly, and sharing our passion for the sports we love.
-That’s why we strive to offer high quality products at reasonable prices.
-That’s why we’ve donated hundreds of thousands of dollars’ worth of sticks through our Make The Game Initiative, first through our Buy 1 Give 1 program and then expanding into partnerships with organizations like the US Lacrosse Diversity & Inclusion program and dozens of others working at local and international levels.
-And that’s why we continue to support organizations and individuals working to make things better.
+Through StringKing’s Make The Game Initiative and our former Buy 1 Give 1 program, we strive to make lacrosse accessible to underserved communities by providing lacrosse gear to those who may not be able to afford it otherwise.
+We have also partnered with organizations like the US Lacrosse Diversity & Inclusion program and dozens of others organizations and individuals working at local and international levels to make things better.

 StringKing Apparel is no different.

 Our aim is to help everyone purchase perfect-fitting clothes no matter their body type.
-We are making this process easy, inexpensive, and fast.
+We strive to offer high quality products at reasonable prices through a process that is fast and simple.
 We want to improve confidence in people’s day to day lives by providing clothing they feel confident in.

-Our competitors in the custom apparel space include Zozo, Indochino, J. Hilburn, Black Lapel, Proper Cloth, MTailor, and Son of a Tailor.
-The majority of our competitors have about a 4 week delivery time and only sell high end products like suits and dress shirts.
-The majority of our competitors also have their garments manufactured in Asia.
-StringKing apparel is made within a day or two, right here at our headquarters in Los Angeles.
+Our competitors have an approximate 4 week delivery time and only sell high end products like suits and dress shirts.
+The majority of our competitors also have their garments manufactured abroad.
+StringKing apparel breaks this mold: our apparel is made within a day or two right here at our headquarters in Los Angeles.

-When we first started, we thought that for our custom fit system to work, people would need to take physical measurements of themselves.
-We quickly found that people just aren’t very good at measuring themselves, and the results are not much better when having an inexperienced friend measure instead.
+When we first started, we thought that in order for our custom fit system to work, people would need to take physical measurements of themselves.
+We quickly found this process did not render accuracy in fit.

 So, we tried a new approach.
 We purchased a large dataset of human body scans with an accompanying questionnaire.
 We put our math educations to use and used a combination of statistics and machine learning to use the questionnaire data to predict human body measurements.
-We found that our algorithm was much more accurate than inexperienced people measuring each other and resulted in better-fitting clothes.
-In fact, our algorithm can predict a lot of body dimensions to an average under 3% error.
-Some of our competitors predict body dimensions from an algorithm like ours, some make you send in photos of yourself, and some make you go to a store to get your body dimensions measured.
+We found that our algorithm was much more accurate than self-reported measurements and resulted in better-fitting clothes.
+In fact, our algorithm predicts body dimensions within 3% error on average.

 We have spent three years working on our apparel technology.
-We have created our own garment design software, body dimension prediction algorithm, automated manufacturing robotics, garment sewing operation, etc. Our technologies give us some significant advantages over competitors.
+We have created our own garment design software, body dimension prediction algorithm, automated manufacturing robotics, and garment sewing operation.
+Our technologies give us some significant advantages over competitors.

-- We have lowered our costs enough that we can sell reasonably low-cost garments like $33.99 premium t-shirts vs. $400 suits.
+We have lowered our costs enough that we can sell reasonably low-cost garments.

-- We have ~24hr production time vs. competitors ~3-4 week production time.
+We have an approximate 24hr production time versus competitors’ 3-4 week production time.

 While we currently only offer men’s t-shirts, we have a lot of other garments and women’s apparel in development.
-As our system grows, we will be adding higher end products like winter jackets.
-As we offer higher cost items, it is even more important that our garments fit as well as possible.
-However, our real focus is on improving and scaling our technology.
-Our competitors are growing quickly, and the number of competitors is growing quickly.
+As our system grows, we will be adding high end products like winter jackets.
+As we develop these new items, it is even more important that our garments fit as well as possible.
+So, our current focus is on improving and scaling our technology to new garments in development.

 Every individual’s set of beliefs about their bodies is personal.

-While this is true for everyone, we understand subjects pertaining to physical appearance, shape, and size can be especially fraught for individuals who have experienced any form of violence or victimization due to their physical appearance.
-We also recognize certain groups and communities have been and continue to be targeted for specific forms of violence, physical or otherwise, due to specific physical attributes: race and gender chiefly among those.
+We acknowledge that some of the questions in our fitting questionnaire may be personal and understand that subjects pertaining to physical appearance, shape, and size can be especially fraught for individuals who have experienced any form of discrimination or victimization due to their physical appearance.
+We also recognize certain groups and communities have been and continue to be targeted for their race, gender, and other identities.

-We assure you any information we request regarding gender, measurement, ethnic descent, or anything else is done so solely and exclusively for the purpose ensuring that your apparel fits you and your body as perfectly as possible.
+We assure you any information we request regarding gender, ethnic descent, or other identity-related items on the questionnaire is done so solely and exclusively for the purpose of ensuring your apparel fits you and your body as perfectly as possible.

 So why are we asking about ethnicity?

-When we launched our custom apparel, our immediate priority was establishing a process that would enable us to produce extremely well-fitting custom apparel to the scale of our growing consumer base.
+When we launched our custom apparel line, our immediate priority was establishing a process that would enable us to produce extremely well-fitting custom apparel for everyone.
 In our initial body prediction algorithm, we included metrics like height, weight, gender, and age.
 We decided against including “ethnicity” as one of our predictors because it didn’t seem relevant.
 We thought, why would we give customers the option to add their ethnicity when buying a t-shirt?
 What does ethnicity have to do with a t-shirt?

 However, as we went through round after round of fit testing, we noticed that we were failing to consistently fit every individual correctly.
-We specifically noticed that we were fitting white people better than non-white people.
+We specifically noticed that we were fitting white people better than people of color.

 We were falling short of our standards for a significant portion of our customers, and took this very seriously.
-We incorporated the “ethnicity” variable into the algorithm with no expectations and we immediately noticed our margin of error decreased significantly.
-The people we had been failing to fit correctly were suddenly much happier with shirts that they felt fit perfectly.
+We incorporated the “ethnicity” variable into the algorithm immediately noticed our margin of error decreased significantly.
+The people we had been failing to fit correctly were much happier with the improved fit.
 That happiness is what we are all about.
 We want to spread that feeling to as many people as possible.

 Mathematically this made sense.
 Our dataset was a random sampling of people across the United States, meaning that most of the people scanned in our dataset were white.
-Without “ethnicity” as a predictor our models were “ethnically” biased towards the majority white ethnic group.
-When we added “ethnicity” as a predictor we significantly reduced “ethnic” bias.
-In statistics, this is called “omitted variable bias”.
+Without “ethnicity” as a predictor, our models were skewed to fit the majority white ethnic group.
+When we added “ethnicity” as a predictor, we significantly reduced this bias in fit.

 Encouraged by the positive impact of this metric, we immediately incorporated it into our questionnaire without fully considering the historical use of physiological pseudoscience to perpetuate racism and oppression in the United States.
 We were mortified to learn that our attempt to fit all kinds of people better had been associated with this ugly history.
 We failed to explain what we typically extrapolate from this data and, and perhaps more importantly, we did not clarify what we do not intend to extrapolate from this data.